 Terms of the option call for Cangold to pay to Vista a total of US$5,000,000 in staged payments over three years (a total of $1,000,000 in the first year) in order to acquire a 70% interest in the project.
 Cangold may then purchase the additional 30% by making a positive production decision and paying to Vista US$3,000,000 plus an escalator payment based upon the price of gold and the number of NI 43-101 Measured and Indicated gold equivalent ounces over and above those in the March 2013 PEA, at the time of the decision.
 Should Cangold elect not to place the project into production, Vista will have the option to buy back the original 70% for US$5,000,000 plus a similar escalator payment.

-Cangold Ltd. is amending the pricing of the non-brokered private placement announced on Feb.
-24, 2014.
-Due to softening market conditions, the financing will now consist of up to 7.5 million units at a price of 10 cents per unit, with each unit comprising one common share and one-half warrant, for gross proceeds of up to $750,000.
-Each full warrant will be exercisable for one common share of the company at a price of 18 cents for a period of one year from the date of issue provided, however, that should the closing price of the common shares on the TSX Venture Exchange be at least 25 cents per share for 10 consecutive trading days (at any time at or following the expiry of the four month resale restriction period), the company may, by notice to the holder (supplemented by a news release of general dissemination) reduce the remaining exercise period applicable to the warrants to not less than 30 days from the date of such notice.
+Each full warrant entitles the holder to acquire, upon exercise, one additional common share of the Company at a price of $0.18 until June 12, 2015, provided, however, that should the closing price of the common shares on the TSX Venture Exchange (the "Exchange") be at least $0.25 per share for 10 consecutive trading days (at any time at or following the expiry of the four month resale restriction period), the Company may, by notice to the holder (supplemented by a news release of general dissemination) reduce the remaining exercise period applicable to the warrants to not less than 30 days from the date of such notice.

-As previously announced, the company has signed a formal option agreement whereby Cangold will be granted an option to acquire from Vista Gold Corp. up to a 100-per-cent interest (subject to certain underlying royalties) in the mining rights to the Guadalupe de los Reyes project in Sinaloa, Mexico.
-Subject to the receipt of TSX Venture Exchange approval, the net proceeds of the placement will be used to make option payments, for initial work on the project and for general working capital.
+As previously announced, the Company has signed a formal agreement whereby Cangold has been granted an option to acquire from Vista Gold Corp. ("Vista"), up to a 100% interest (subject to certain underlying royalties) in the mining rights to the Guadalupe de los Reyes Project in Sinaloa, Mexico.
+Upon final Exchange approval, the net proceeds of the placement will be used to make option payments, for initial work on the project, and for general working capital.

-Robert Brown, PEng, director and vice-president of exploration for Cangold, is the qualified person for the company.
+Robert Brown, P. Eng., Director and VP Exploration for Cangold is the Qualified Person for the Company.
 He has reviewed the technical information referenced above and has approved this news release.